iPlumb3r/KeQuarks/1_Semantic/ReadMe.md

 Semantic
 ==

-This page is trying a "best of breed" approach for selecting candidate concept patterns for the KEP initiative ...
+This page is trying a "best of breed" approach for selecting candidate concept patterns for the HGQ-4-KEEP initiative ...
-... in order to define a powerful KeQuarks (Meta-)Model
+... in order to define a powerful (and beautiful ;-) KeQuarks (Meta-)Model

 In order to avoid any debate about terminology :
 * Concepts are here primary identified by a non significative IDs (A prefered label is just provided as an example) ...
-* ... then, those Concepts are "mapped" with Terms used by each paradigm
+* ... then, those Concepts are "mapped" with Terms used by each <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/2_Paradigms">paradigm</a>

 Key Concepts
 -